fbpx

 Many luaus offer Hawaiian activities before dinner.
 These are a great way to get to make Hawaiian crafts or try something new in person.

-Some of these activities may include teaching basic hula dancing, lauhala weaving, or learning about coconuts or pineapple.
+Some of these activities may include teaching basic hula dancing, lauhala weaving, or learning about coconuts or pineapples.
 They might unearth the pig in the imu, perform a torch-lighting ceremony, etc.

 Luau Seating Arrangements